xiaoyan07/GRNet_GRSet/README.md

 ## Downloads

 Please fill in a simple form to register information before downloading so that we can know the usage of the data set.
-The GRSet and the global-scale validation set can be downloaded from [<b>Download Link</b>](https://a13hcjwkq4e7m5aw.mikecrm.com/ZpCb18L)
+The GRSet and the global-scale validation set can be downloaded from [<b>Baidu Drive</b>](https://pan.baidu.com/s/1IyxNG8a76-i06DxhL4WtHw?pwd=road), Code: road

 ## Pre-trained model